VacheDesNeiges/Jellyfish-Idle/README.md

 # Installation
 Make sure that you have installed the required dependencies, then run the command
 ```
-./build.sh
+./build.sh --game
 ```

 You may also build in debug mode by running
 ```
 ./build.sh --debug
 ```

 Once this is done, you can start the game by running the command
 ```
 ./game
 ```